 I make additions and corrections to this web site frequently, but because they are buried somewhere on one of the pages the changes are not very noticeable, so I decided to create this blog section to highlight new material.
 Here below you will find part of one of the pages that I have either changed or added to significantly.

 This blog entry is part of my page about Rolex.

 This gives rise to another question that comes up quite often, is a watch that carries the W&D mark but no other marks actually an early Rolex?
-In my view the answer must be no. Wilsdorf was very proud of the brand name Rolex and only used it on watches that he was proud to put his name to.
-Watches sometimes turn up with the W&D mark that are not of the top grade, with unjewelled trains for instance.
-These are sometime thought to have forged W&D marks, but I think it is more likely that in the early days when Wilsdorf was getting the business off the ground he would import anything that he thought he could make a margin on, but he didn't give these the Rolex name.
+No, it is not.
+Wilsdorf was very proud of the brand name Rolex and he reserved it for the best watches.
+Watches sometimes turn up with the W&D mark that are not of the top grade, with cylinder escapements for instance.
+In the early days when Wilsdorf was getting the business off the ground he would import anything that he thought he could make a margin on, but he didn't give these the Rolex name.

 So when did Wilsdorf start applying factory Rolex branding to watch dials?
 In the beginning, in common with almost all other watches sold in Britain at the time, the Rolex name was stamped or engraved on the case and movement only; the dial was left free for the retailer to apply their name.
 To start with Rolex was a new and unknown name whilst most of the stores they supplied had been in business for a long time.
 Naturally people would have more faith in a watch with the name of "Asprey" or "Harrods" on the dial, rather than the unknown Rolex.
 This might not have been the case for markets outside Britain, of which more below